-We strong believe that when the children are full participants in worship, not just watching but actively engaging in worship, it becomes more meaningful to them.
-This why there are so many opportunities for the children to volunteer each week.
+We strongly believe that when the children are full participants in worship, not just watching but actively engaging in worship, it becomes more meaningful to them.
+This is why there are so many opportunities for the children to volunteer each week.
 We desire them to experience worship with us.

 A Typical Sunday Morning

 During our Sunday morning children’s church program, we have incorporated active play into the program.
-Not only do the children have an opportunity to learn about Jesus during each week’s lessons, they also have an opportunity to experience the rich Episcopal traditions that sets our church apart.
+Children have an opportunity to learn about Jesus during each week’s lessons and they also have an opportunity to experience the rich Episcopal traditions that set our church apart.

 The children’s service begins with a different child each week volunteering to light the candles.
 Then, we gather around the liturgical calendar and together count off the weeks in our current year.
 This liturgical clock also visually displays the various seasons of the church year.
 The current season’s colors and the colors for the remaining seasons of the year, which match the table hangings.

 Then, we pray together.
 Usually, these prayers are short introductory prayers that foreshadow the upcoming lesson.
 We provide the freedom for the children to decide what prayer posture they want to take.
-Sometimes, we kneel or stand; at other times, we might prayer standing on one foot or pray lying on our bellies.
+Sometimes, we kneel or stand; at other times, we might pray standing on one foot or laying on our bellies.
 The idea is that we can talk to God in any position, and God hears our prayers.

 Once the lesson is complete, a concluding prayer is offered.
 Then, another volunteer is selected to extinguish the candles.

-Then we, as a group, we move to the activity room and commence upon this week’s activities, which are often an arts and crafts or a community building activity.
+Then as a group, we move to the activity room and commence upon the week’s activities, which are often arts and crafts or a community-building activity.
 We usually rejoin the main worship service when the Peace of the Lord is being exchanged in the sanctuary.